-National and State standards for teacher competencies have outlined the skills necessary for the teacher of tomorrow.
+The diversity of the typical classroom in private, public or parochial schools has changed dramatically requiring that teachers come to the classroom prepared with a new and more varied set of competencies.
+National and state standards for teacher competencies have outlined the skills necessary for the teacher of tomorrow.
 The standards include skills in Planning, Learning Climate, Instructional Delivery, Assessment, Teamwork, Professional Growth, Personal and Professional Reflection.

-Embedded in each of these skill areas are critical foundations of teaching which require the teacher to assess, understand and address the unique needs of students with educational disabilities and multicultural and global backgrounds.
+Embedded in each of these skill areas are critical foundations of teaching which require the teacher to assess, understand and address the unique needs of students with educational disabilities and multicultural backgrounds.

-The School of Education believes that the development of teachers with dual certification in general and special education competencies prepares our graduates for the many diverse and challenging classrooms of tomorrow.
-Our graduates will be prepared as leaders in education serving their communities by helping every child develop to his/her highest potential.
+The School of Education believes that the preparation of teachers with dual certification in general and special education competencies prepares our graduates for the many diverse and challenging classrooms of tomorrow.
+Graduates will be leaders in education serving their communities by helping every child develop to his/her highest potential.